threedaymonk/footswitch/README.md

   variation for your switches.
 - `usb-bezel.scad` -- a bezel to allow fitting the USB B socket by drilling only round holes.
 May require adjustment for your socket.
-- `usb-drill-template` -- drill straight through this to get consistent, even holes for mounting the USB socket.
+- `usb-drill-template.scad` -- drill straight through this to get consistent, even holes for mounting the USB socket.
 May require adjustment for different sockets.